 If you have a home in a popular area, then you can also consider swapping homes via services like HomeExchange.com for your family vacation.
 This takes the cost of lodging out completely as you stay in someone else’s home while they stay in yours.
 Once again the sites that promote this have an extensive review system with should take care of safety concerns.

 And the best part is you are immediately immersed in a local community for your vacation!

-These are just some of the new emerging options that are available to any type of traveler – a longer term traveler or for short term vacations.
+These are just some of the new emerging options that are available to any type of traveler – a longer-term traveler or for short-term vacations.
 They all will help you save money and travel ‘closer to the ground’.
 Traveling closer to the ground means getting closer to the culture and spirit of a destination.
-And yes some of these more local lodging options make make you feel a little uncomfortable at first, but keep in mind, the goal is to engage in more authentic, challenging, and participatory local experiences.
+And yes some of these more local lodging options make you feel a little uncomfortable at first, but keep in mind that the goal is to engage in more authentic, challenging, and participatory local experiences.